elliotjonesdev/quickquiz/README.md

  ## Deployment

  * #### The site was deployed to GitHub pages.
 The steps taken to deploy the site are as follows:
-   * In the GitHub repository, navigate to the Settings tab
+   * In the GitHub repository, navigate to the Settings tab, then to pages in the sidebar
    * From the source section drop-down menu, select the Master Branch
    * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.